 Macro & micro perspectives

 This process is inside-out and outside-in.
 We look at both the internal and external driving factors behind learning and leadership.
 We analyze history on a macroscale (what was happening world-wide in the 19th Century?) and microscale (what did Churchill do in his youth that later augmented his leadership capacity?)
-We connect our personal lives to our reading and writing, our talents and interests to the end product.
+We desire that students connect their personal lives to their reading and writing, and their talents and interests to the end product.
 The result is something truly excellent, and deeply inspirational.

 How it works